Everything you need to know...

 This course scored 91% for overall satisfaction in the 2018 National Student Survey.

-- Gain the technical knowledge, practical skills and self–confidence essential for a career in the creative industries.
+- Gain the technical knowledge, practical skills and self–confidence essential for a career in the creative industries and beyond.

 - Develop a portfolio of applied projects that demonstrate your strengths.